olayinkaokewale/react-native-select-picker/README.md

 ## Installation
 To install this package you will have to run the command below using npm
-> `npm install --save git+https://github.com/olayinkaokewale/react-native-select-picker.git`
+> `npm install --save react-native-form-select-picker`

 We dont have an npm link yet.
 We will update that as soon as we get one.